 2. East Lake Sammamish Trail

-The East Lake Sammamish Trail is part of King country's “Tracks to trails” plan.
+The East Lake Sammamish Trail is part of King County's “Tracks to Trails” plan.
 Located along the route of an old railroad track, the East Lake Sammamish trail runs from the city of Redmond in the north through Sammamish and into Issaquah to the south.
 Along 7 miles of the trail it borders the lovely Lake Sammamish.

 The East Lake Sammamish trail is bordered by trees and has lovely views of the lake in many places.
 There are many dog walkers and joggers who use the path daily.
 Although there is not lake access along most of the trail, there is park access along the southern edge of the lake in Issaquah.